angelo-wf/NesJs/README.md

 Thanks to the resources at [the nesdev wiki](http://wiki.nesdev.com/w/index.php/Nesdev_Wiki) and [the nesdev forums](https://forums.nesdev.com) for the test roms, documentation and some code snippets used for this.

 Uses the [zip.js](https://gildas-lormeau.github.io/zip.js/) library for zipped rom loading support.

+Licensed under the MIT License.
+See `LICENSE.txt` for details.